Exponential growth of colored HOMFLY-PT homology: Colored HOMFLY-PT homology

 Up to overall multiplication by a monomial, this agrees with the HOMFLY-PT polynomial of the $2$-labelled unknot. \end{exa}

-\subsection{HOMFLY-PT to $\slN$ spectral sequences}
+\subsection{HOMFLY-PT to $\glnn{N}$ spectral sequences}

-Following Webster \cite{Web1}, we explain how the Hochschild homology functor can be replaced by an alternative functor in order to compute the $\Sigma$-deformed Khovanov-Rozansky homology instead of HOMFLY-PT homology from $\Dec{\LC{\cal{B}}{}{}}$.
+Following Webster \cite{Web1}, we explain how the Hochschild homology functor can be replaced by an alternative functor in order to compute the $\Sigma$-deformed Khovanov--Rozansky homology instead of HOMFLY-PT homology from $\Dec{\LC{\cal{B}}{}{}}$.
 This functor takes the form

 see Theorem~\ref{thm-Webster}.
 Here, the Koszul complex $ \cal{Z}_{\mathbf{x}}$ has been replaced by a \emph{Koszul matrix factorization} $\cal{Z}_{\mathbf{y},\mathbf{x}}$.
-We now recall some background on matrix factorizations and their relevance for $\slN$ link homologies.
+We now recall some background on matrix factorizations and their relevance for $\glnn{N}$ link homologies.

 \begin{defi} Let $\cal{R}$ be a commutative $\C$-algebra.
 A $\Z$-graded matrix factorization over $\cal{R}$ with potential $\phi\in \cal{R}$ is a $\Z$-graded $\cal{R}$-module $M$ together with a map $d_{tot}=d_+ +d_-\colon M \to M$ composed of differentials $d_\pm$ of degree $\pm 1$ such that $d_{tot}^2$ acts by multiplication by $\phi$.
 A morphism of matrix factorizations is a graded $\cal{R}$-module map which intertwines the respective $d_+$'s and $d_-$'s.
 Moreover, matrix factorizations over $\cal{R}$ admit a tensor product which is additive on potentials.
 We call the $\Z$-grading the \emph{horizontal} grading and denote it by $\mathrm{gr}_h$.
 Usually, the matrix factorizations we consider will have an additional internal polynomial grading denoted $\mathrm{gr}_q$. \end{defi} We use the shorthand notation $M^+ =(M, d_+)$ for $M$ considered as a chain complex with differential $d_+$.
 A matrix factorization with potential zero is also a chain complex with respect to $d_{tot}=d_+ + d_-$, which implies that $d_+$ and $d_-$ anti-commute.
 In this case, we write $H_{tot}(M) := H_*(M, d_{tot})$ for the total homology, but we could also consider just the positive homology with its induced $d_-^*$ differential $(H^+(M),d_-^*):=(H_*(M^+),d_-^*)$.